 The National Park Service welcomes people with disabilities.
 The links below provide information about specific facilities, programs and services that you can jump to which may help you better plan your visit.
 If a particular service or issue is not mentioned below, such as alternate formats for print materials, audio description, assistive listening, captions, or physical access to particular facilities, programs or services, please contact the park.
-Please review the information below and call the site at 617-566-7937 before your visit to discuss how we may accommodate your needs.
+Please review the information below and call the site at 617-566-7937 or email us before your visit to discuss how we may accommodate your needs.
 Service animals are welcome.
 Read a definition of "service animal."

 A variety of brochures are available describing the site, lives of the Kennedy family members and other topics.
 Visitors may also read a narrative similar to the tour presented by rangers and a transcript of the park film.

 ASL Interpretation is available via Massachusetts Council for the Deaf and Hard of Hearing.
 Please contact the site at 617-566-7937 at least 14 days prior to your visit to request an ASL interpreter.

 Limited touch objects are available inside the historic home.

 Two audio tours of the historic home and one of the neighborhood are available to all visitors.
 One house tour is narrated by Mrs. Kennedy, the president's mother; the other, by a ranger.
 The neighborhood tour is narrated by a ranger.
 Find virtual audio tours on the park website or in the NPS App.

 The park brochure is available in several formats designed to increase its accessibility to low vision visitors, including an audio described version.
 A Braille edition of the park brochure is available by request at the Visitor Center desk.